By 2030, our country plans to reduce the emission of greenhouse gasses by 9.8% compared to 1990.

 The strategic objective for 2017 is to consolidate the HSI in Serbia as one of the two largest sugar manufacturers in the Balkans.
 This objective is based on the success in 2016 and the use of the unique opportunity for expansion after absorbing the third sugar refinery from the competition.

 INTERNATIONAL ENVIRONMENT OF THE SUGAR INDUSTRY IN SERBIA

 As it is known, Serbia is the largest producer and the only sugar exporter in the Balkans.
 All other Balkan countries, including Greece and the wider region with prominent Italy, import sugar quantities that exceed the production in Serbia.

 Last year a significant change in the sugar industry was accomplished.
 That change has affected us and will continue to affect us positively.
 One of the absurdities is that in comparison to other European countries, our arable land is far more fertile but still face low crop yield.
-Local experts believe that by using modern agrotechnics in a proper way can result in 70 tons of sugar beet per hectare with more than 16,5% of sugar content.
+Local experts believe that by using modern agrotechnical in a proper way can result in 70 tons of sugar beet per hectare with more than 16,5% of sugar content.
 Sugar beet yield in the countries of the European Union varies from one region to another and is 55-65 tons per hectare, while it is 45-50 tons per hectare in Serbia.

 We have helped the manufacturers to raise competitiveness in order to meet the market requirements of the European countries, and we have also encouraged Serbia to become the sugar production leader.
-The export will be increased by improving economic results and by implementation of the „Helenic Sugar“ methods, emphasizes dr Hristos Aleksopulos.
+The export will be increased by improving economic results and by the implementation of the „Hellenic Sugar“ methods, emphasizes dr Hristos Aleksopulos.